gene-git/wg_tool/README.md

 Distribution of the updated config/QR code to each user is not addressed by the tool.
 Continue to use existing methods - encyrpted email, in person display of QR code etc. ...

+## Notes

+   - Config changes are tracked by modification times.
+     For existing user/profiles without a saved value of *mod\_time*, the last change date-time of the config file is used and saved.
+     These mod times are displayed when using *-l* and *-l -det*.

 ## License